about snoring & sleep apnea

 At Desert Smiles Cosmetic & Restorative Dentistry we are passionate about helping patients with snoring and sleep apnea.
 These conditions can negatively affect your life in many ways, as well as lead to serious health issues if left untreated.
-Dr. Wilcox and Dr. Tenney personally understand the seriousness of sleep apnea, as Dr. Wilcox was diagnosed with the condition and has worn an oral appliance since 2007, which has dramatically helped his overall health.
-Dr. Wilcox is also a member of the American Academy of Dental Sleep Medicine and the Dental Organization for Sleep Apnea.
+Dr. Nathan Tenney understands the seriousness of sleep apnea and is committed to helping his patients find relief.